-Hate crimes rise to highest level in 12 years amid increasing attacks on Blacks, Asians
+Hate crimes rise to highest level in 12 years amid increasing attacks on Blacks and Asians, FBI says

 It is the sixth time in the past seven years that the number of attacks rose.
 The number of hate crimes reported has increased by nearly 42 percent since 2014, according to federal data.

 Attacks targeting Blacks rose from 1,930 to 2,755, and the number targeting Asians jumped from 158 to 274, the data showed.
-Those figures come as civil rights groups have warned of increasing hostility toward minorities, amid a rise in white nationalism and an increase in violent crime levels nationwide.
+Those figures come as civil rights groups have warned of increasing hostility toward minorities amid a rise in white nationalism and an increase in violent crime nationwide.

 Attacks targeting Whites rose to 773, an increase of about 16 percent.

+“These hate crimes and other bias-related incidents instill fear across entire communities and undermine the principles upon which our democracy stands,” Attorney General Merrick Garland said in a statement.
+He pointed to steps the Justice Department has taken to improve incident reporting and bolster law enforcement training.

 Congress mandates that the FBI collect hate-crime data annually based on reports from local law enforcement agencies.
 In 2020, the number of agencies that participated in that effort fell for at least the second consecutive year — to 15,136, which is 422 fewer than in 2019.
-Of those agencies that did participate, the vast majority reported no hate crimes.
+Of agencies that did participate, most reported no hate crimes.

 Congressional Democrats and civil rights advocates have criticized what they describe as a large undercount in the number of hate crimes and other bias incidents, saying local police are poorly trained in how to identify and catalogue hate crimes and lack sufficient resources or interest in investigating them.

+Chu cited “increasingly racist and xenophobic rhetoric from political leaders” as contributing to the increase in hate crimes and said the FBI’s report “must be a wake-up call to all who irresponsibly spread fear and anger in our communities that they are putting lives at risk.”

+Civil rights advocates have cited President Donald Trump’s use of xenophobic language last year, including blaming China for the novel coronavirus, as contributing to a backlash against Asians.
-Stop AAPI Hate, a grass-roots groups based in California, reported 6,603 hate incidents against Asians from March 2020 — the start of the coronavirus pandemic in the United States — through March of this year.

-Of that data, which was collected through self-reporting portals online and was not thoroughly vetted, about 65 percent consisted of verbal harassment, such as name calling, and 12.6 percent involved physical assault.
+Stop AAPI Hate, a grass-roots group based in California, reported 6,603 hate incidents against Asians from March 2020 — the start of the pandemic in the United States — through March of this year.
+According to that data, which was collected through self-reporting portals online and was not thoroughly vetted, about 65 percent of incidents involved verbal harassment such as name-calling, while 12.6 percent involved physical assault.

+John Yang, executive director of Asian Americans Advancing Justice-AAJC, said the FBI statistics were “woefully underreported.”
+He expressed guarded optimism that increased public attention on anti-Asian hate incidents, after several brazen attacks were captured on video, would help efforts to improve accounting of hate crimes.

 In May, Congress approved the Covid-19 Hate Crimes Act, which requires the Justice Department to appoint an official to expedite investigations into hate crimes reported to federal authorities.
 The bill also seeks to improve reporting of hate crimes among localities by bolstering online reporting channels and offering resources in more languages to help immigrants.